 When storing the spare tire, put it in place with the outer side of the wheel facing up.
-Then secure the tire, taking care that the tire goes straight up without catching on any other part, to prevent it from flying forward during a collision or sudden braking.
+Then secure the tire by repeating the above removal steps in reverse order to prevent it from flying forward during a collision or sudden braking.